v0.0.1-alpha

 ./gradlew build # compile + test all services

-./gradlew :services:catalog-service:bootRun # run one service
+./gradlew :services:inventory-service:bootRun # run one service

 Build the frontends